vineet1987/scala_kafka_filter_tweets/README.md

 3) Access Token
 4) Access Token Secret

+Replace all the above secrets in the class com.github.vku.kafka.producer.TwitterProducer inside the run() method

 This project makes use of Kafka Streams where we read twitter tweets from one topic ("twitter_tweets"), do filtering on the basis of "followers_count" (number of followers should be > 10000) of user who has tweeted and then publish the same into another topic("important_tweets").

 In order to get tweets into the "twitter_tweets" topic we make use of Twitter Streaming Client [https://github.com/twitter/hbc]